 The American Trucking Association is the largest trucking association in the nation.
 This would not have been possible if the American Highway Freight Association and the Federation Trucking Association of America did not merge in 1933.

 After working in the logging industry, T.A.
 Peterman founded Peterbilt.
-Peterbilt trucks hit the ground running with their dual-drive, lightweight Model 334.
+Peterbilt semi-trucks hit the ground running with their dual-drive, lightweight Model 334.
 With its all-steel cab, Peterbilt would soon become one of the nation’s most recognizable companies.

 When World War II first began, Teamster was one of the driving American forces in the military campaigns.
 Even the most technologically advanced German vehicles stood no chance against the American engines.125,000 highly skilled and experienced Teamster members were enlisted in all branches by 1942.
 The role these individuals played was to navigate the difficult, dangerous, and deadly war zones operating at high speeds, with no lights, and under heavy gunfire.

-Leland James was met with a lot of resistance and skepticism when he first proposed to build truck components with aluminum instead of steel, with determination and persistence, James was able to gather a team of engineers to build the first Freightliner truck.
+Leland James was met with a lot of resistance and skepticism when he first proposed to build semi-truck components with aluminum instead of steel, with determination and persistence, James was able to gather a team of engineers to build the first Freightliner truck.

 Once the war was over, the economy skyrocketed.
 One industry that grew the most was the trucking industry.
 This is due to the newly discovered wealth in luxury goods that needed to be rationed during the war.
 Thanks to innovations like powerful diesel engines and refrigeration containers, it was only a matter of time before the industry took off.
 With this exponential growth, by 1945, the country went from 521,000 paved miles of road to 1.72 million miles.